 - No communicating with any voter.
 This includes talking to or greeting family, friends or acquaintances in the voting place.
-The Electoral Act makes it an offence for scrutineers to talk to voters in the voting place. - No touching voting materials including voting papers or EasyVote cards at any point. - No interfering with a voter at the voting place.
+The Electoral Act makes it an offence for scrutineers to talk to voters in the voting place. - You can cast your vote while you are at the voting place, but otherwise, no touching voting materials including voting papers or EasyVote cards at any point. - No interfering with a voter at the voting place.
 It is also an offence to try to influence or advise the voter on their vote. - No blogging, tweeting or otherwise communicating via social media about what is happening in a voting place.